xodio/xod/docs/guide/data-types/README.md

 the voltage as a series of 0’s and 1’s arriving at a predefined rate, and then convert them into bytes by grouping them into sets of eight.

 XOD has native support for various data types — no need to use any tricks.
-For example, there are data types that hold arbitrary numbers or text strings.
+For example, there are data types that hold arbitrary numbers, bytes, logic values, or text strings.

 <div class="ui segment">
 <span class="ui ribbon label">Pro Tip</span>